Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_dockercompose_setup.md

 ```

 ### Step 5: Create user on Ubuntu server used by docker
-Create user with username and password and fill all necessary details:
+Create user that will be used for all necessary operations in with docker.
+You must fill in username, password and all another details that you will be asked.
 ```bash
 sudo adduser "dockerusername"
 sudo su "dockerusername"